 To report abuse concerns for children or the elderly, call 330-661-0800 during normal business hours.
 For an after hour report, contact the Medina County Sheriff’s department at 330-725-6631

 The staff of Medina County Job and Family Services (MCJFS) is striving to continuously improve our services to the community.
 We are moving forward to successfully adapt to changes in the economy, changes in demographics, and changes in funding.
 Over the past couple of years, funding has been cut in half while caseloads have doubled.
-Recently, because of MCJFS staff reductions, 37 Child Support workers co-located to the building, joining the offices of Family First, Help Me Grow, and the Kidney Foundation.
+Recently, because of MCJFS staff reductions, 37 Child Support workers co-located to the building, joining the offices of Family First, and Help Me Grow.

 With the goal of maintaining positive momentum, the County Commissioners recently allocated funding for Adult Protective Services for the very first time.